 Guess what would have happened if 295 of Gideon's men followed his instructions, but five didn't.
-The plan would have flopped, right?
+The entire plan would have resulted in disaster, right?
+If one person doesn't wait for the signal and breaks the silence too soon, the whole plan flops.